-VT: Downtown Portland, where China Town was more bigger than here.
-Then they help us and they set us up with welfare and food stamps.
+VT: Downtown Portland, where Chinatown was bigger than here.
+Then they helped us and they set us up with welfare and food stamps.
 Yes, my family was on welfare and food stamps for like two or three months.
 Then my mom got a job manufacturing these little jewelry things downtown, under the Burnside Bridge.
-My dad was a custodian at my [unclear 29.43] now it is Macy's, but it use to be [unclear 29.44].
-I was in high school, my sister was in high school, and my brother was three.
-So my mom had to take him to a baby sitter by bus.
+My dad was a custodian at Meier Frank.
+Now it is Macy's, but it used to be Meier Frank.
+I was in high school, my sister was in high school, and my brother was three so my mom had to take him to a babysitter by bus.
 That was kind of a horrible time.
 I struggled a lot in high school.
 Just because they took us to Goodwill to get clothes and we got clothes from the church.
 We went to school and there was a lot discrimination at that time as well.
-I was there at the Fall of Saigon, and the war in Vietnam just kind of ended.
-So they were saying, "Go back to Vietnam," and "Gangki."
+That was the Fall of Saigon, and the war in Vietnam just kind of ended.
+So they were saying, "Go back to Vietnam," and [unclear].
 We were just treated horribly.
 But my parents are very thankful that we are here.
 I am thankful that we are here.
-This why we are public servants so that I can give back to the community who has given so much to us.
+This is why we are public servants, so that I can give back to the community who has given so much to us.
 My sister is a teacher.
 My brother is a police officer.
-My sister is two years younger than me, she wanted to come her for a four year, she is an engineer.
+My sister is two years younger than me.
+She wanted to come here for a four-year [degree], she is an engineer.
 So we are taught to give back to the community, and to honor our motherland country and also be good to the country that has given us a second opportunity to freedom.
 Yeah, but it is rough sometimes.

 AJ: How was the ESL program when you were in high school?

-VT: It was awful it is still awful now, better now.
-They didn't know what to do with us.
+VT: It was awful, it is still awful now, [but] better now.
+They did not know what to do with us.
 We just sat in the classroom most of the time.
-Then we didn't know what to do with them.
+Then we did not know what to do with them.
 I remember I went to tell the teacher that I had a doctor appointment.
-I looked at a dictionary and I said, "I have to leave because I have a date."
-As opposed to an appointment.
-But in the dictionary, though they don't realize that everybody laughed at me in the classroom.
-I didn't know what they were laughing at me about.
+I looked at a dictionary and I said, "I have to leave because I have a date," as opposed to an appointment.
+But in the dictionary, though they did not realize it, but everybody laughed at me in the classroom.
+I did not know what they were laughing at me about.
 It is so funny how the story sticks to you, how you remember stories.
 Then there was a grocery store there.
-My mom said, "Van you need to go get sugar."
+My mom said, "Van, you need to go get sugar."
 The word in Vietnamese can either mean street or sugar.
 So then I go to the store and ask, "Where is the street?
 Where is the street?"
 They would be pointing me towards the door because there is the street and I was asking for the street.
-I am thinking to myself they are so rude they are trying to get rid of me.
+I am thinking to myself, They are so rude they are trying to get rid of me.
 Why are they trying to get rid of me?
 Until I went home and tried to figure it out.
 I found sugar by the way.
 Not until three or four months later did I tell that story to somebody.
-They said, "Van because you told them where is the street."
+They said, "Van, because you told them where is the street."
 It was horrible.
-It was uprooting from the world that you had ever known, the language that you had always spoken.
-The Family that always surrounded you and I am lucky that I was surrounded by family.
-But when I came to Portland there was only us there was no extended family.
+It was uprooting from the [only] world that you had ever known, the [only] language that you had ever spoken.
+The family that always surrounded you, and I am lucky that I was surrounded by family, but when I came to Portland there was only us there was no extended family.
 But we paid a big price for that.

 AJ: Where did you live?

-VT: I lived down on Sixty-eight and Halsey.
+VT: I lived down on sixty-eighth and Halsey.
 That is where they put all the refugees.

-VT: Yes Halsey square, that is where I met a lot of Vietnamese.
+VT: Yes Halsey Square, that is where I met a lot of Vietnamese.
 So I found some friendly friendships, and then we would walk to school, to Madison.
-Actually I just had a Madison reunion about two or three months ago it was awesome.
-It was kind of fun we laughed and we cried.
-Yeah most of us are successful and most of us did make it so.
-I know how high school can be a hard time because it is a hard time for a lot of kids.
-High School is a clique, I told myself I would never go back to High school.
-Then I was in charge of high school.
-So when I was in High School I was a director.
-I started an international youth leadership conference, for all the ESL kids.
-So they can come and listen to their role models like me or other people that are very successful.
+Actually, I just had a Madison reunion about two or three months ago.
+It was awesome.
+It was kind of fun.
+We laughed and we cried.
+Yeah, most of us are successful and most of us did make it.
+I know how high school can be a hard time, because it is a hard time for a lot of kids.
+High school is a clique.
+I told myself I would never go back to high school, then I was in charge of high school.
+So when I was in high school I was a director.
+I started an international youth leadership conference for all the ESL kids so they can come and listen to their role models like me or other people that are very successful.
 I have them as guest speakers.
 Because they are not surrounded with people like us.
-I am the only Asian administrator in the Portland Public School at that time.
-The only Asain administrator, I am not talking about Vietnamese, Asain.
-When I go to school kids saw my name tag, and they said, "Oh my god you are Vietnamese.
-I have never seen a principal who is Vietnamese and things like that.
-So I started that I also started the Vietnamese Dual Language Program, the first in the North West.
+I am the only Asian administrator in the Portland Public Schools at that time.
+The only Asian administrator.
+I am not talking about Vietnamese, Asian.
+When I went to school, kids saw my name tag and they said, "Oh my god you are Vietnamese.
+I have never seen a principal who is Vietnamese,” and things like that.
+So I started that, I also started the Vietnamese Dual-Language Program, the first in the Northwest.

 AJ: The immersion?

-VT: Yeah the Vietnamese Dual Language Program, because when I was an ESL director I said, "We have dual language programs for Spanish, Chinese, Japanese, Russian.
-We know that dual language program benefits ESL kids.
+VT: Yeah, the Vietnamese Dual-Language Program, because when I was an ESL director I said, "We have dual-language programs for Spanish, Chinese, Japanese, Russian.
+We know that dual language programs benefit ESL kids.
 We have Vietnamese as the second-largest language in Oregon."
 Can you believe it?
 It is even before Spanish.

-VT: Yes we don't have a Vietnamese dual language.
+VT: Yes, we do not have a Vietnamese dual-language [program].
 What is that about?
 I spoke to the Vietnamese community, we sent a request to the board, and we signed an agreement.
 So that is how we got started.
-So Vietnamese Dual Language was started and now it is its fifth year.
+So Vietnamese Dual Language was started, and now it is in its fifth year.